Kings of the urban jungle: Hyundai Tucson v Nissan Qashqai

 The Tucson edges ahead in terms of lease rates though, with the mid-range 1.7-litre diesel SE Nav model averaging £198 per month on a three-year business lease.
 Private customers get a good deal too, although VAT bumps that rate up to around £240 a month.

 In comparison, the similarly mid-range 1.5-litre Acenta Premium Qashqai will average about £218 a month on a three-year business lease deal, while similar personal deals will average £251 a month.
+Check out car leasing deals to ses if there are any other offers!

 The Tucson is a worthy addition to this segment, but though the Hyundai is great in some ways, the ever-popular Qashqai is good in every way.